Let’s talk about mental toughness.

 But here is the real question…

-How many of you would ever put yourself in scenario number 2?
+Would you ever choose to put yourself in scenario number 2?

 Every once in a while you need to put yourself in that dark place, without the benefit of all those external motivators, and slug it out with yourself.